miracle2k/k8s-snapshots/README.md

    a Google Compute disk, it will create new snapshots, and delete existing snapshots, according to the deltas defined.

-  **WARNING**: The tool *will* consider snapshots not created by it.
-  It will consider, and potentially delete, every snapshot that is associated with the disk in question.

 How do the deltas work
 ----------------------